 This raises huge questions about how we treat mental health and specifically, the mental health of our children and young people.
 If teenage anxiety and depression are not the result of chemical imbalances in young people’s brains, but are a response to what is happening in their lives, how should they be treated?

 This question becomes particularly acute when you consider that most of the medications commonly used are not without their side effects.
-The most common type of antidepressants, Selective Serotonin Reuptake Inhibitors (SSRIs), which include Prozac, Zoloft, Paxil, Luvox, Celexa and Lexapro can have both physical and mental side-effects.
+The most common type of antidepressants are Selective Serotonin Reuptake Inhibitors or SSRIs, which can have both physical and mental side-effects.

 According to Harvard Medical School, some patients taking SSRIs develop insomnia, skin rashes, headaches, joint and muscle pain, stomach upset, nausea, or diarrhoea.
 These problems are usually temporary or mild or both.
 A more serious potential problem is reduced blood clotting capacity because of a decreased concentration of the neurotransmitter serotonin in platelets.
 Patients are at increased risk for stomach or uterine bleeding and are more likely to require a blood transfusion during or after surgery.

 Side-effects, again as detailed by Harvard Medical School, can also include involuntary movements such as tics, muscle spasms, dyskinesia (repetitive muscle movements), parkinsonism (rigid and trembling limbs, a shuffling gait, loss of fine motor control), and akathisia (compulsive restlessness), any of which may be accompanied by severe anxiety.

 On top of this, according to Johann Hari, author of ‘Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions’ it turns out that between 65 and 80% of people on antidepressants are depressed again within a year.

 To be very clear, at Transformative, we are not medical doctors, and we must stress that we are not suggesting that anyone should or should not take medication if they are prescribed it by their GP.
 We are simply presenting the following two facts:

 i.
 That it is becoming increasingly accepted that anxiety and depression are often caused by a response to life events as well as by possible chemical imbalances in the brain.